48+ Things To Consider Before You Buy Marketing Automation Software

 Some of the challenges to be aware of with marketing automation include:

-33. Under-utilization of platform features that lead to it only being used for email marketing.
+33. Under-utilisation of platform features that lead to it only being used for email marketing

 35. Are there integrations available to work with the tools you already use?